Maratha Empire: Peshwa era

 Baji Rao's son, Balaji Bajirao (Nanasaheb), was appointed as the next Peshwa by Shahu despite the opposition of other chiefs.
-In 1740, the Maratha forces, under Raghoji Bhosale, came down upon Arcot and defeated the Nawab of Arcot, Dost Ali, in the pass at Damalcherry.
-In the war that followed, Dost Ali, one of his sons Hasan Ali, and a number of other prominent persons lost their lives.
+In 1740, the Maratha forces, under Raghoji Bhonsle, came down upon Arcot and defeated the Nawab of Arcot, Dost Ali, in the pass of Damalcherry.
+In the war that followed, Dost Ali, one of his sons Hasan Ali, and several other prominent people died.
 This initial success at once enhanced Maratha prestige in the south.
 From Damalcherry, the Marathas proceeded to Arcot, which surrendered to them without much resistance.
 Then, Raghuji invaded Trichinopoly in December 1740.
 Unable to resist, Chanda Sahib surrendered the fort to Raghuji on 14 March 1741.
 Chanda Saheb and his son were arrested and sent to Nagpur.
-Rajputana also came under Maratha domination during this time.
+Rajputana also came under Maratha attacks during this time.
 In June 1756 Luís Mascarenhas, Count of Alva (Conde de Alva), the Portuguese Viceroy was killed in action by the Maratha Army in Goa.

 After the successful campaign of Karnataka and the Trichinopolly, Raghuji returned from Karnataka.
 He undertook six expeditions into Bengal from 1741 to 1748.
-The resurgent Maratha Empire launched brutal raids against the prosperous Bengali state in the 18th century, which further added to the decline of the Nawabs of Bengal.
-During their invasions and occupation of Bihar and western Bengal up to the Hooghly River, During their occupation of western Bengal, the Marathas perpetrated atrocities against the local population.
+The resurgent Maratha Confederacy launched brutal raids against the prosperous Bengali state in the 18th century, which further added to the decline of the Nawabs of Bengal.
+During their invasions and occupation of Bihar and western Bengal up to the Hooghly River and during their occupation of western Bengal, the Marathas perpetrated atrocities against the local population.
 The Maratha atrocities were recorded by both Bengali and European sources, which reported that the Marathas demanded payments, and tortured or killed anyone who couldn't pay.

 Raghuji was able to annex Odisha to his kingdom permanently as he successfully exploited the chaotic conditions prevailing in Bengal after the death of its governor Murshid Quli Khan in 1727.
 Constantly harassed by the Bhonsles, Odisha, Bengal and parts of Bihar were economically ruined.
 Alivardi Khan, the Nawab of Bengal made peace with Raghuji in 1751 ceding Cuttack (Odisha) up to the river Subarnarekha, and agreeing to pay Rs.
 1.2 million annually as the Chauth for Bengal and Bihar.

+The city of Delhi was sacked ten times by Marathas between 1737 and 1788.
+During this period, Maratha soldiers raped thousands of women including 350 Mughal queens and princesses.
+In May 1754, Malhar Rao Holkar with his 20,000 Maratha soldiers raided the camp of Emperor Ahmad Shah at Sikandarabad, they proceeded to loot the camp and raped women in gangs including queens and princesses after emperor had fled.